TheBrokenPipe/sourcelib/Windows.md

 OnDisconnectTarget() end - Took 1.12ms
 ```

 If anything pops up asking you to agree to some terms and conditions, just agree.
 If anything else happens, it may require closer inspection (see [Troubleshooting](#troubleshooting)).
+If you are using an ARM64 device, flashing will NOT work.

 ## Limitations
 This is literally something I put together in an hour for the sake of getting something to work, so don't expect too many things to work.
 For now, there's no VSCode and no serial I/O.